Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Methods

 To extract the momentum scattering rate from the THz complex conductivity, data was fit to the Drude model.
-The raw conductivity curves are shown in Fig.~\ref{THz_conductivity} for reference.
+The raw conductivity curves are shown in \textit{Supplementary Information} for reference.
 In all of the superconducting samples we see the expected $1/\omega$ at the lowest temperature.
 At high temperatures we observe the expected conductivity for a disordered metal with a large scattering rate.
 We fit the data with a Drude term and for $T \leq T_c$, a contribution from superconductivity $iS_{\delta}/\omega$.
-The change in the real part of the conductivity from the superconducting to the normal state is small for the overdoped samples~\cite{mahmood_locating_2019}.
-For the quantitative comparison, we focus on the normal state above 50 K, which is above $T_c$ and the superconducting fluctuation regime~\cite{bilbro2011temporal}.
+The change in the real part of the conductivity from the superconducting to the normal state is small for the overdoped samples \cite{mahmood_locating_2019}.
+For quantitative comparison, we focus on the normal state, between ($T_c+10$)K and 80K, which is above the superconducting fluctuation regime \cite{bilbro2011temporal}.
 The data demonstrated good agreement for all samples with the Drude fits.
-The reported error bars were set by allowing a possible difference in sample and substrate references thickness to be $\Delta L \pm 0.5 \mu$m.
-This is the main contributor to the error in the extracted scattering rate.
-The error from the fit itself is negligible in comparison.
+Representative fits in the normal state between ($T_c+10$)K to ($T_c+50$)K are shown in \textit{Supplementary Information}.